1. Submit required documentation to obtain I-20 or DS-2019 (F-1 and J-1 Students).

 3. Report to the Office of International Students and Scholars upon arrival.

-All international students in F-1 and J-1 visa status who are new to DePaul University are required to report to the Office for International Students and Scholars (OISS) upon arrival in the U.S. Please visit the OISS website for specific instructions and documents required for check-in.
+All international students in F-1 and J-1 visa status who are new to DePaul University are required to report to International Student and Scholar Services (ISS) upon arrival in the U.S. Please visit the International Admission website for specific instructions and documents required for check-in.

-Please note: International students will not be eligible to register for classes until they have checked in with OISS upon arrival in the U.S.
+Please note: International students will not be eligible to register for classes until they have checked in with ISS upon arrival in the U.S.

 4. Log in to Campus Connect.